 6. Have a Birthday Party or Spread Some Ashes

-While I say this a bit tongue-in-cheek, the fact is that both of these activities are so common that the Washington State Department of Transportation addresses both activities on the guest activities section of their website!
+While I say this a bit tongue-in-cheek, the fact is that both of these activities are so common that the Washington State Department of Transportation addresses both in the guest activities section of their website!